ktolnos/Reward-Model-Overoptimization/README.md

 export HF_HOME='your HF token'
 ```

-Then, go the `scripts' folder and train the reward model with the default hyperparameters
+Then, go to the `scripts' folder and train the reward model with the default hyperparameters
 ```
 cd scripts
 sh train_bt_rm_full.sh